jay23606/file-browser/README.md

-﻿### Simple File Explorer
+﻿### File Browser

-Simple file explorer application that allows users to browse, search, upload, delete, and create new folders on a local server.
+File browser application that allows users to browse, search, upload, delete, and create new folders on a local server.
 The application uses .NET endpoints for file operations.

 ![screenshot](screenshot.png)